 TV debate cancelled as Mordaunt comes under fire from her boss

-Penny Mordaunt was accused of missing ministerial meetings because she was plotting her leadership bid.
+Penny Mordaunt has been accused of missing ministerial meetings because she was plotting her leadership bid.

 Penny Mordaunt missed ministerial meetings because she was plotting her Tory leadership bid, her departmental boss claimed, as senior Conservatives expressed concern about the increasingly bitter race to replace Boris Johnson.